Pipeline efficiency (FREE)

 - Use a small base image, for example

-- Do not install convenience tools like vim, curl, and so on, if they aren't strictly needed.
+- Do not install convenience tools such as vim or curl if they aren't strictly needed.

 - Create a dedicated development image.